hoang-tran/hoang-tran.github.io/about.md

 ---
 layout: page
 title: About
-namespace: about
+permalink: about
-permalink: /about
+permalink_en: about
-permalink_vi: /gioi-thieu
+permalink_vi: gioi-thieu
 tags: about
 ---